 As is often the case in a small town, Cape May Court House doesn't have a public transportation system that people use for their commute.

-The per capita income in Cape May Court House in 2010 was $34,215, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,860 for a family of four.
+The per capita income in Cape May Court House in 2018 was $40,981, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $163,924 for a family of four.
 However, Cape May Court House contains both very wealthy and poor people as well.

 Cape May Court House is a somewhat ethnically-diverse town.
 The people who call Cape May Court House home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cape May Court House residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cape May Court House include German, English, Italian, and Polish.
+Important ancestries of people in Cape May Court House include Irish, Italian, English, German, and Polish.

 The most common language spoken in Cape May Court House is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and French.